seanrees/prometheus-dyson/README.md

 ### Scrape Frequency

 I scrape at 15s intervals.
-Metrics are updated at approximately 30 second intervals by libpurecoollink.
+Metrics are updated at approximately 30 second intervals by `libpurecoollink`.

 ### Other Notes

-libpurecoollink by default uses a flavour of mDNS to automatically discover the Dyson fan.
+`libpurecoollink` by default uses a flavour of mDNS to automatically discover the Dyson fan.
 This is overridable (but this script doesn't at the moment).
 The mDNS dependency makes Dockerising this script somewhat challenging at the moment.